hpc-uk/containers-intro/_episodes/03-creating-containers.md

 ~~~
 {: .output}

-I can try to remove remove the `hello-world` image with a `docker image rm` command that includes the image name, such as:
+We can try to remove remove the `hello-world` image with a `docker image rm` command that includes the repository name, like so but...:
 ~~~
 $ docker image rm hello-world
 ~~~